Introduction

 “the big guns”

 As tokens scale, you will not one-shot paradoxes via normal means anymore.
 You must start using a late game strategy, which means run away from most battles, and use a Boss Killer on mandatory battles.
-These boss killers use indirect or percentile damage, which ignores tokens, meaning you can defeat enemies at any wave.
+These boss killers use indirect or percentile damage, which _ignores tokens_ , meaning you can defeat enemies at _any wave_.

 Usually, you start using a Boss Killer (instead of your Carry) between wave 1000 and 2000, but you can go earlier or later depending on your preference and how fast you can assemble the team.
 You continue using the Boss Killer for the remainder of the run.

 These sections will talk about the popular and good boss killers.
+You only need to pick ONE for your team.

 There are different types of boss killers such as:

-- Smeadinja Smeadinja (this build is only recommended for speedrunners and not shiny hunting)
+DoT (damage over time) DoT Entrainment Entrainment Smeadinja Smeadinja (this build is only recommended for speedrunners and not shiny hunting)

 DoT